 In Japanese, Shironuri means “painted in white”.
 It is inspired by white geisha makeup and Kabuki makeup from Japanese tradition.
 Clothing styles can vary in Shironuri fashion, but the most important part is to have your face painted completely white.

 Ganguro is a rather bizarre Japanese fashion trend.
-It literally translates to “blackface”.
-Ganguro girls have an extremely dark tan, contrasting makeup and bleached hair.
+It translates to “blackface”.
+Ganguro girls have an extremely dark tan, contrasting makeup, and bleached hair.
 It originated amongst rebels who opposed Japanese tradition where pale white geisha faces and black hair were considered the ultimate standard of beauty.

 Visual Kei is a style that emerged in the Japanese music scene.
 It’s famous for androgyny, crazy hairstyles and makeup and flamboyant clothing.

 The interesting thing is that it’s a predominantly male fashion trend.
 It is inspired by rock, glam metal and the punk movement.